Permissionless-Software-Foundation/ipfs-p2wdb-service/dev-docs/README.md

 ## 'Block' Explorer

-An interact web app is available at [explorer.fullstack.cash](https://explorer.fullstack.cash) for debugging and interrogating entries in the P2WDB.
-This app functions similarly to a 'block explorer' in blockchains, like [Blockchain](https://blockchair.com).
+An interactive web app is available at [explorer.fullstack.cash](https://explorer.fullstack.cash) for debugging and interrogating entries in the P2WDB.
+This app functions similarly to a 'block explorer' in blockchains, like [Blockchair](https://blockchair.com).

 ## Dependencies